 Priorities and planning

-- The Eisenhower Matrix is a classic but working tool for setting priorities.
-Divide all tasks into four categories: important and urgent (do immediately), important but not urgent (schedule), urgent but not important (delegate), not important and not urgent (eliminate).
-Most professionals drown in the third category, reacting to pseudo-urgent tasks and ignoring truly important projects.
+- The Eisenhower Matrix provides a structured framework for priority allocation.
+Dividing tasks into four categories — important and urgent (execute immediately), important but not urgent (schedule), urgent but not important (delegate), not important and not urgent (eliminate) — makes explicit the distinction between reactive work and work that generates actual value.
+Most professionals systematically over-invest in the third category at the expense of the second.

 Time management